numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

 - shall include the version number of the release in which the functionality was deprecated.
-- shall include information on alternatives to the deprecated functionality, or a reason for the deprecation if no clear alternative is available (note that release notes can include longer messages if needed).
+- shall include information on alternatives to the deprecated functionality, or a reason for the deprecation if no clear alternative is available.
+Note that release notes can include longer messages if needed.
 - shall use ``DeprecationWarning`` by default, and ``VisibleDeprecation`` for changes that need attention again after already having been deprecated or needing extra attention for some reason.
 - shall be listed in the release notes of the release where the deprecation is first present.
-- shall not be introduced in micro (or bug fix) releases.
+- shall not be introduced in micro (bug fix) releases.
 - shall set a ``stacklevel``, so the warning appears to come from the correct place.
 - shall be mentioned in the documentation for the functionality.
 A